Emerging Leaders Program

 Why We Do This:

-High-achieving students from low-income communities often face barriers that limit their access to mentorship, professional networks, and the resources needed to compete for scholarships, admission to selective colleges, and early-career opportunities.
+High-achieving students often lack access to mentorship, professional networks, and clear guidance on how to compete for scholarships, admission to selective colleges/universities, and early-career opportunities.
+Strong academic performance alone does not provide the exposure or direction needed to navigate these pathways successfully.

 Application Process & Admission